vestfoldfylke/vestfold-extensions-metrics/README.md

 Then you call:
 - `Count` to increment a counter metric.
 - `Gauge` to set a gauge metric with an arbitrary value.
-- `Histogram` to record a value and duration in a histogram metric.
+- `Histogram` to record duration and number of events, in a histogram metric.

 ```csharp
 public class Something